chaerim-kim/chaerim-kim.github.io/_posts/2020-02-12-machinelearning-introduction.md

   - Personalization- what is it that YOU are looking for?
   - Field of language- translation, Speech to text and text to speech
-  - Online shopping – suggesting things u like, Netflix (confirms the prediction, if its wrong, the system learns)
+  - Online shopping – suggesting things you like, Netflix (confirms the prediction, if its wrong, the system learns)
       - Contest to improve the algorithm by 10%
   - Self-driving – distinguishing pedestrians from the road